tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 - Alice selects a random peer node, say Bob, and sends him _everything she knows_.
 She then selects another random node and repeats the process indefinitely.

 - Bob, on receiving Alice's information, marks this as a gossip event and fills in any gaps in his knowledge from Alice's information.
-Once done, he continues gossiping with his updated informaiton.
+Once done, he continues gossiping with his updated information.

 In this way, information spreads throughout the network in an exponential fashion. [[30]]